Love & Life (LaToya London album)

 Love & Life is the debut studio album by LaToya London.
 It was released on September 20, 2005 through the record label Peak Records and distributed through Concord Records.
 The album features a mix of R&B, soul, jazz and hip-hop, and has sold approximately 73,000 copies since its release.

-Reception

-Critical response
+Critical reception

 A reviewer from the San Francisco Chronicle called her "impassioned and polished" with "sumptuous, wondrously elastic mezzo pipes".
 A reviewer from People magazine called it one of the best post-American Idol albums, and a reviewer from iTunes named it one of the best albums of 2005, and her song "Non A What'cha Do" as one of the best individual recordings of the year.

 Commercial performance

 Love & Life sold 12,546 albums in its first week, landing at number 82 on Billboard Top 200 Albums chart and at number 27 on Billboard Top R&B/Hip-Hop Albums.
 To date, it has sold approximately 58,000 copies, including 15,000 digital downloads.